 This test involves only normal urination, and there is no discomfort.

-This test may be performed when porphyria or another disorder associated with an abnormal porphobilinogen (PBG) level is suspected.
+This test may be done if the health care provider suspects porphyria or another disorder associated with an abnormal porphobilinogen (PBG) level.

 For a random urine sample, a negative test result is considered normal.